 On 17 August 2021 (one day prior to BHL commencing Adjudication 1) BHL issued its interim application for payment no. 23 (“Payment Application 23”) seeking a net payment of £847,675.97.
 ESG served a Pay Less Notice, but it was one day late.

-No payment was made by ESG, so BHL commenced a ‘smash-and-grab” adjudication on the 18 October 2021 (“Adjudication 2”).
-The adjudicator decided that the Pay Less Notice was invalid and that the sum claimed by BHL (£847,675.97) was the ‘notified sum’ and fell due to be paid by ESG.
+No payment was made by ESG, so BHL commenced a ‘smash-and-grab” adjudication on 18 October 2021 (“Adjudication 2”).
+The adjudicator decided that the Pay Less Notice was invalid and that the sum claimed by BHL (£847,675.97) was the ‘notified sum’ and fell due to being paid by ESG.

 BHL made an application to the TCC for summary judgement to enforce the decision of the adjudicator in Adjudication 2.